ME-ICA/tedana/docs/resources.rst

 ``tedana`` represents only one approach to processing multi-echo data.
-Currently there are a number of methods that can take advantage of or use the information contain in multi-echo data.
+Currently there are a number of methods that can take advantage of or use the information contained in multi-echo data.
 These include:

 * | `3dMEPFM`_: A multi-echo implementation of 'paradigm free mapping', that is